Renewables: Energy Storage - Distance Learning

 - Pumped storage

 - Compressed Air

 You can choose to take *formal assessment at Loughborough and if successful can accumulate credits towards your personal CPD portfolio.
 By obtaining credits you may also be eligible to progress towards a postgraduate award.

-The deadline date for booking will be 4 January 2019 and online booking will be available later in the year.
-However in the meantime if you have any further questions please contact Jenny Evans.*Taking an exam at Loughborough is free of charge.
+The deadline date for booking is 6 January 2020.
+Online booking is available but if you have any further questions prior to booking please contact Jenny Evans.*Taking an exam at Loughborough is free of charge.
 An additional Loughborough administration fee of £250 is charged for taking exams off campus.
 However you will have to pay further costs to arrange and use an approved local exam centre.
 For more details please contact Jenny Evans prior to making your booking.